 About angular units: One microarcsecond (angle, not time) is 1/1,000,000 of a second of angle (a second of angle is called an "arcsecond"), an arcsecond is 1/3,600 of a degree, and a degree is 1/360 of a complete revolution.
 Thus, 20 microarcseconds, which is about the angle M87* subtends as seen from Earth, is 1/180,000,000 of a degree, which is 1/64,800,000,000 of a complete revolution.
 Also, 20 microarcseconds is about 1/10,313,240,312 of a radian (1 radian = 180/pi, about 57, degrees), which is very nearly (the diameter of M87*)/(the distance of M87* from Earth).

 The actual (synthesized) pictures of M87* released by EHT on April 10, 2019 each consist of a central, roughly disc-shaped dark area surrounded by an orange, glowing ring, which itself is surrounded by darkness.
-The central dark area is the so-called "shadow" of the black hole, which for various General Relativistic and other astrophysical reasons is several times the diameter of the event horizon (which would be considered the diameter of the black hole itself), with the shadow having an angular diameter of around 50 microarcseconds as seen from Earth.
+The central dark area is the so-called "shadow" of the black hole, which for various General Relativistic and other astrophysical reasons is several times the diameter of the event horizon (which would be considered the diameter of the black hole itself), with the shadow having an angular diameter of around 50 microarcseconds as seen from Earth, which is about the apparent diameter of a golf ball seen from 64,000 miles, about 2.5 times the circumference of Earth.
 The glowing ring is caused by incandescent matter in the accretion disc surrounding the black hole.

 After my below emails to Andrew Novick, in reverse chronological order, and a few more paragraphs, there are my computations showing that transportation of atomic clocks from a central site to places 1000s of miles apart could not be used to obtain time synchronizations accurate to a few picoseconds among those places, which computations are based solely on special and general relativistic considerations together with limitations on the accuracies with which the speeds of transportation and the gravitational potentials over the transportation routes could be known.